 After waiting for 15 minutes, you are free to leave the premises provided there are no immediate side effects.

-You will need to schedule an appointment for your SECOND COVID-19 vaccine dose at approximately 12 weeks from your first.
+You will need to schedule an appointment for your SECOND COVID-19 vaccine dose from 4 to 12 weeks after your first.

 An up-to-date information handout may be found at this link:

 You may experience minor side effects following your vaccination against COVID-19.
 Most side effects last no more than a couple of days and you should recover without any problems.

 - pain, redness or swelling at the injection site

 Serious reactions, such as allergic reactions, are extremely rare.
 If you have any concerns about a vaccine, ask your usual doctor.

 Any injectable vaccine can also cause an allergic reaction in some people.

 Contact your healthcare provider immediately or go straight to the emergency department at your nearest hospital if you notice any of these symptoms of an allergic reaction:

 - rash, itching or hives on the skin

 - swelling of the face, lips, tongue or other parts of the body